JuliaTorrejon/juliatorrejon/docs/about.md

 - Conduct and analyse tests from business requirements collaborating across teams
 - Prepare test plans and design, build and execute test scripts to test software components
-- Demonstrate the business condition under test and the expected results
 - Create instructions to be followed for each type of user
 - Ensure the work is carried out in accordance with the schedule and the quality requirements
 - Functional mobile testing (Performance, security, usability and compatibility)